sergey-chernikov/primes/README.md

 * Occupy one or more CPUs with some work

 Input and output numbers can have any size (far exceed 2^64 and even 2^128), thanks to GMP library.
+Since it doesn't use the Sieve (of Eratosthenes) it consumes constant amount of memory and reads the PrimeDB in pages.

  <h2>Command-line help</h2>
  When started without arguments the tool starts or resumes the prime number generation into primes.bin file located in the current directory.
 PrimeDB (primes.bin format) is a compact format for holding primes in the unsigned long form (up to 2^64 - 1 on 64-bit architectures).
 It consumes less space on disk than Sieve of Eratosthenes (8 bits in one char).